-The suspension system in your car improves its control and handling, giving you a smooth ride.
-It achieves that by reducing the friction between the car tires and the road.
+The factory suspension system in your car improves its control and handling, giving you a smooth ride.
+It achieves that by helping to manage the friction between the car's tires and the road.
 The suspension system also provides comfort on uneven terrain.

 What is a Coilover?

 The name coilover is a short version of ‘coil spring over shock’.
 Typically, what you get is a coil spring that covers a shock or a strut.

 So, how is it different?
 Most of the other suspension systems have the spring separate from the shock.
 In fact, most car owners buy the two components separately.
 However, a coilover comes with preassembled shocks and springs that are designed to perfectly fit each other and work in harmony.
 This will not only make your car look better by reducing the wheel gap, but also greatly improve the car's handling and performance.

 The typical suspension system features a controlling arm, coil spring and a shock absorber or a strut.
 The difference between a strut and a normal shock is that a strut carries some of the weight of the car.
 Most of the time, the spring is mounted on the strut.
 In case of any compression on the strut, or the spring, or both, the wheel moves upwards towards the body of the car.